Iberdrola in Mexico

 Executive Chairman of Iberdrola

-Iberdrola's sustainable development strategy, under which Iberdrola Mexico works, is based on principles that ensure that corporate activities benefit all groups in an equitable manner.
-For this reason, we rely on the three pillars used internationally to measure the impact and sustainability of corporate work: environmental, social, and governance (ESG) factors.
-These are some of Iberdrola Mexico's achievements and initiatives in ESG matters:
+Iberdrola México's sustainable development strategy is based on principles that ensure that corporate activities benefit all people in an equitable manner.
+That is why it is based on the three pillars used internationally to measure the impact and sustainability of corporate work: environmental, social, and governance.
+These are some of Iberdrola Mexico's achievements and initiatives in the area of sustainability:

 Award icon.